amacss-utsc/amacss_constitution/README.md

 <ul style="list-style-type: none;">

-11.2.1 – All votes held in presence at the general membership shall be a closed ballot forms.
+11.2.1 – For in-person elections, all votes held in presence at the general membership shall be closed ballot forms.
+For online elections, voting will be conducted through a secure online platform that ensures anonymous voting while restricting access to only those who have confirmed their General Member status.

-11.2.2 – These must be a general discussion hold prior to any vote occurring.
+11.2.2 – There must be a general discussion held prior to any vote occurring, either in-person or through online forums.

-11.2.3 – All ballots must be folded once and placed in a ballot box.
+11.2.3 – For in-person elections, all ballots must be folded once and placed in a ballot box.
+For online elections, votes must be submitted through the designated secure platform.

 11.2.4 – Counting of Ballots

 <ul style="list-style-type: none;">

-11.2.4.1 – Ballots must be counted immediately following the vote in the presence of the general membership.
+11.2.4.1 – For in-person elections, ballots must be counted immediately following the vote in the presence of the general membership.
+For online elections, results must be verified and announced within 24 hours of the election closing.

-11.2.4.2 – A recount must be requested immediately following the initial count at general membership.
+11.2.4.2 – A recount must be requested immediately following the initial count.

-11.2.4.3 – In the event of a tie or a one vote difference between candidates a recount must occur in front of the general membership.
+11.2.4.3 – In the event of a tie or a one vote difference between candidates a recount must occur.

 11.2.4.4 – If there is still a tie following a recount, a new vote will take place.